gviacava-code/AcademicProjects/BostonHousesPricePrediction/README.md

 # Boston House Price Prediction

+See complete model selection and analysis [here](https://github.com/giomvp/AcademicProjects/blob/d892ed547535eb5c82f62663fe59492280278b65/BostonHousesPricePrediction/BostonHousePricePrediction.ipynb).

 ## 1. Problem Statement

-The problem on hand is to predict the housing prices of a town or a suburb based on the features of the locality provided to us.
-In the process, we need to identify the most important features in the dataset.
-We need to employ techniques of data preprocessing and build a linear regression model that predicts the prices for us.
+Predict house prices in a town or suburb based on the provided features of the locality.
+Identify the most important features in the dataset to determine the price.

 ## 2. Data Description